-- AUTO mode: Minimum reel speed and operating reel speed differential relative to ground speed are set, and reel speed is maintained relative to ground speed.
-For instructions, refer to Setting Reel Speed in Auto Mode, page 208. - MANUAL mode: Reel speed is set and is maintained regardless of ground speed.
-For instructions, refer to Setting Reel Speed in Manual Mode, page 209.
+- AUTO mode: Minimum reel speed and operating reel speed differential relative to ground speed are set, and the reel speed is maintained.
+For instructions, refer to Setting Reel Speed in Auto Mode, page 317. - MANUAL mode: Reel speed is set and maintained regardless of ground speed.
+For instructions, refer to Setting Reel Speed in Manual Mode, page 318.

 Both speed modes work with the One-Touch-Return feature.
 For example, button A on the GSL can be set for MANUAL mode and button B can be set for AUTO mode.
-For instructions, refer to One-Touch-Return Buttons, page 76.
+For instructions, refer to One-Touch-Return Buttons, page 83.